Shouvik1Sarkar/ChaiCode-WebDev-Cohort-1-0/JS-Live-Class/object-array-class/README.md

 ## Object to string (Serialization of JSON) AND string to Object (De-Serialization of JSON)

 ## teleportation is also Serialization and Deserialization of a human.
 Human to Binary, Binary to human

+## for of does not work on objects why?